starfi5h/DSP_Mod_Support/CameraTools/README.md

 Use the main camera to move with path instead.

 ## ChangeLogs

+#### v0.5.1
+- Target: Add rotation speed option to let camera do circular motion around the target.

 #### v0.5.0
 - Add timelapse recording feature to capture screenshots with secondary camera.